andypike/rectify/readme.md

 Rails validations that you are used to within your models.

-Your Form Object has a `#valid?` method that will validate the attributes of your form as well as any nested form objects.
+Your Form Object has a `#valid?` method that will validate the attributes of your form as well as any (deeply) nested form objects and array attributes that contain form objects.

 ### Strong Parameters